nnance/graphql-gateway/README.md

 ## Project Structure

-This is a [lerna](https://github.com/lerna/lerna) project composed of several packages:
+This project composed of several services and shared libraries:

 * core - Core libraries used by all service packages that provides capabilities like: startServer, getSchema, etc.